-Depp ex-employee: Heard asked him to lie in court over dogs
+Ex-employee says Amber Heard ‘twisted’ sexual assault story

+“I am a sexual violence survivor and that’s very, very serious to take that stance if you are not one,” she added.

+Depp and Heard give wildly differing accounts of their volatile relationship, which began after they met on the set of the 2011 comedy “The Rum Diary.”
+They married in Los Angeles in February 2015.
+Heard filed for divorce the following year, and the divorce was finalized in 2017.

-LONDON (AP) - Johnny Depp’s former estate manager said Wednesday that Amber Heard asked him to lie under oath after she was charged with bringing her two dogs to Australia illegally.
+Also on Wednesday Depp’s former estate manager accused Heard of asking him to lie under oath after she was charged with bringing her two dogs to Australia illegally.

-Kevin Murphy was testifying in Depp’s libel suit against a British tabloid that accused the actor of physically abusing Heard, his ex-wife.

-Murphy claimed Heard pressured him to commit perjury about the traveling terriers or risk losing his job.
+Kevin Murphy claimed Heard pressured him to commit perjury about the traveling terriers or risk losing his job.

 “She wanted me to say essentially that it was my fault in one way or another that the paperwork wasn’t completed, so that I could take the blame for her,” Murphy said.